milospantelinac/DockPress/README.md

 ---

 <p align="center">
-  Made with ❤️ by developers, for developers.
+  Made with ❤️ by Milos Pantelinac, for developers.
   Happy hacking! 🐳
 </p>